MatthewPeterKelly/OptimTraj/README.md

-# TrajOpt - Trajectory Optimization for Matlab
+# OptimTraj - Trajectory Optimization for Matlab
-TrajOpt is a matlab library designed for solving continuous-time single-phase trajectory optimization problems.
+OptimTraj is a matlab library designed for solving continuous-time single-phase trajectory optimization problems.
 I developed it while working on my PhD at Cornell, studying non-linear controller design for walking robots.

-## What sort of problems does TrajOpt solve?
+## What sort of problems does OptimTraj solve?

 #### Examples:
 - [Cart-pole swing-up](https://youtu.be/kAlhKJlu7O8): Find the force profile to apply to the cart to swing-up the pendulum that freely hanges from it.